 - 1. Reconnecting service at pole where service has been disconnected for non-payment. - 2.
-Requests for service connections after hours and where member agrees to pay service charge in advance. - 3.
+Requests for service connections after hours and where member agrees to pay the line crew service charge in advance. - 3.
 Any other service that the Cooperative would not normally provide after normal hours.

-609- EXTENSION OF CREDIT
+609-EXTENSION OF CREDIT